9 Creative Ways to Celebrate the Holidays Safely This Year

-The holidays are going to look a bit different this year, but that doesn’t mean we have to miss out on some of the season’s most festive activities.
+The holidays look a bit different this year, but that doesn’t mean we have to miss out on some of the season’s most festive activities.
 In fact, this year is a great opportunity to create new holiday traditions that are equal parts fun and safe.
-From virtual Santa visits for the kids to virtual wine tastings for the adults, here are 11 creative ways to get festive in 2020.
+From virtual Santa visits for the kids to virtual wine tastings for the adults, here are nine creative ways to get festive in 2020.

 1. Have a Holiday Movie MarathonWhether you’re searching for a kid-friendly classic to enjoy with the family or a festive rom-com to give you all the feels, we’ve got you covered with the best holiday movies that you can stream right now.
-And with clever apps like Houseparty and Gaze, you can easily watch together with your loved ones, even when you’re apart.
+The CDC recommends celebrating virtually or with members of your own household (aka anyone who resides and shares common spaces within your home or apartment).
+With clever apps like Houseparty and Gaze, you can easily watch together with your loved ones, even when you’re apart.
 Set aside an entire day for the event and bring on the bottomless eggnog.

 2. Visit with Santa Virtually

 We never thought we’d feel nostalgic for the lengthy lines and crying children that are signature to any mall Santa photo experience, but—courtesy of 2020—here we are.
 So, what’s the pandemic-proof pivot on the real deal?
-Enter virtual Santa meet and greets.
+The CDC website actually has a section at the bottom of this page devoted to Santa Claus visits (yes, another 2020 joke should be inserted *here*).
+Their recommendation: virtual Santa meet and greets.
 (Yep, they’re all the rage this year.)
-After all, your kid still needs a way to update Santa that they’ll be absolutely gutted if they don’t see a Nintendo Switch (or, better yet, a wireless karaoke microphone) under the tree.
+After all, your kid still needs a way to update Santa that they’ll be absolutely gutted if they don’t see a Nintendo Switch under the tree.
 But which virtual Santa visits are the least bizarre and most fun?
 We rounded up our top five picks.

 3. Indulge in a Virtual Wine TastingWe’re no strangers to a virtual happy hour, but the holidays call for something a little more special.
 A Zoom wine tasting is a great way to discover new varietals with friends while pretending you’re at a gorgeous vineyard in Napa (instead of the same house you’ve been in for eight months).
 You could, of course, figure this one out by yourselves by choosing wines available to all, or you could enlist the services of Sommelier Company, which offers sommelier-guided wine and whiskey tastings in a virtual format, via Zoom and Webex video conference.
 (They’re also able to ship wines or whiskeys to each participant, nationwide.)